-A. Overview and description:
+Overview and Description

 Factors to consider when selecting prosthetic components are amputation level, residual limb geometry, sensation, range of motion, strength, cognition, vocation, hobbies, importance of cosmesis, financial resources available, and environment and weather.
 Collaboration between the patient and physiatrist-led rehabilitation team should be in place at the time of prescription.
 Major components of upper limb prostheses include the terminal device (TD), interposing joints, socket, suspension, and control system.
 Typically, there are three general classes of upper extremity prostheses: cosmetic, body-powered and myoeletric.10 There are also hybrid type prostheses available.
 When considering the type of device prescribed and the type and amount of prosthetic training prescribed, a comprehensive clinical assessment by a trained multidisciplinary team can help in assessing their appropriateness and readiness for use of an upper limb prosthesis.
 It can guide the prescription of an appropriate device or devices and a training program to meet the individual’s needs.11

 Externally battery-powered systems may use electric switches or myoelectric signals for control.
 Electric switches can be activated by residual limb movements within the socket or by other body parts.
 Myoelectric systems use electromyographic (EMG) signals generated during muscle contractions.
 They provide digital or proportional control.
 With digital control, the system triggers an on/off signal regardless of the intensity of the electromyography.
-With proportional control, the motor action is proportion to the EMG signal amplitude allowing for variable speed and force.
+With proportional control, the motor action is proportional to the EMG signal amplitude allowing for variable speed and force.
 Externally powered systems reduce the need for harnessing and require less movement for activation, but they are heavier, expensive, and require more maintenance than body-powered devices.

 Prosthetic hands provide 3-jaw chuck pinch, and hooks provide the equivalent of lateral or tip pinch.
 Body-powered control allows for voluntary opening (VO) or voluntary closing (VC) of the TD, but not both.
 VO devices are maintained in the closed position by rubber bands or springs.
 VC devices are maintained in the open position and close when tension is applied through a cable connected to a harness.
 VC TDs are capable of applying more force, but VO TDs are more practical because tension does not need to be maintained when holding objects.

-The lightest and simplest prosthetic wrist is a friction control unit, which permits passive pronosupination of the TD but can rotate when lifting heavier objects (eg, a plate of food).
+The lightest and simplest prosthetic wrist is a friction control unit, which permits passive pronosupination of the TD but can rotate when lifting heavier objects (e.g., a plate of food).
 A locking, quick disconnect wrist allows locking in the desired pronation/supination position and rapid interchange between different TDs.
 Spring-assisted wrist flexion is helpful to bilateral amputees to permit midline reach for activities of daily living (ADLs).
 They may also benefit from spring-assisted wrist rotation.